-Senator Joe Bolkcom, ranking member of the Senate Appropriations Committee, stated:
+State Sen. Joe Bolkcom, ranking member of the Senate Appropriations Committee, stated:

 “The deep, mid-year budget cuts endorsed today by Republican legislators are mean-spirited and will harm Iowa college students, working families and seniors.
 The last thing we should do is cut services that Iowans depend on, including higher education, job training, public safety and human services.

 “Second, this unnecessary budget mess could have been avoided if Governor Branstad, Lt.
 Governor Reynolds and legislative Republicans had focused more time and energy over the past six years on strengthening our schools, building the skilled workforce that Iowa employers need and improving quality of life for all Iowans.
 We need to make the economy work for Iowa families, especially in our small towns and rural areas.

 “The Republican proposal unveiled today sends the wrong message about the future of our state.
 The budget slashing by Governor Branstad, Lt.
 Governor Reynolds and Republican legislators leaves the fastest growing part of the state budget off the table: excessive tax credits.
 It is time to drain the swamp.”